ouassimXouassim/bashrc/README.md

 broot (optional — for file navigation)

 Install fastfetch:

-bash

 sudo pacman -S fastfetch
 Install yay:

-bash

 sudo pacman -S yay
 ⚙️ Installation
-Copy the file to your home directory:
+Copy the file to your home directory: rename file bashrc.txt to .bashrc and copy to cp .bashrc ~/.bashrc

-bash

-cp bashrc.txt ~/.bashrc
 Reload the configuration:

-bash
 source ~/.bashrc
-To ensure the config is applied, open a new terminal or run:
+To ensure the config is applied, open a new terminal or run: ouassim

-bash
-ouassim
 ▶️ Python Environment On/Off
-To activate the default Python environment:
+To activate the default Python environment: on

-bash

-on
-To deactivate the Python environment:
+To deactivate the Python environment: off

-bash

-off
 📚 Custom Commands (Aliases)
 Command	Description